algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-02-22

+## Power negotiation

+Turns out that USB-PD will not help us, so we have to use some other way.
+One such is to start with 500mA, and wait for a `SET_PROTOCOL` request from the host.
+If one does not come, revert to 100mA.
+The assumption here is that most OSes will send such a request soon after enumeration, and if we didn't receive one, then enumeration failed.
+This is non-trivial to implement, and the timeout must be well chosen, but seems like this is the best we can do.

+Another option would be to send `NumLock` (or any of the other lock keys), and see if we get a request back to set the lock LEDs.
+This might be a bit more reliable than the `SET_PROTOCOL` method, but needs further testing to see if it works as I hope it does.
+Quick tests under Linux suggest it does, but I need to research a bit further.

+In either case, as we are guessing, and neither method is 100%, we need to provide a way for the user to force 100mA mode.
+The easiest for this is to hold a key (or key combo) during boot, and go with 100mA if it is pressed.
+Perhaps `Fn + LED`?

+## Plugin API redesign

+I *think* I figured out a way to both simplify [Kaleidoscope#276][kaleidoscope/276], and still keep all of its benefits.
+More on this later, once I actually tested if my idea works at all.

 # 2018-02-21

 Tried to figure out how to negotiate power with the host, which led me to the following two specifications: